stepjam/PyRep/README.md

 xvfb-run python3 my_pyrep_app.py
 ```

+#### Troubleshooting

+Below are some problems you may encounter during installation.
+If none of these solve your problem, please raise an issue.

+- ModuleNotFoundError: No module named 'pyrep.backend._v_rep_cffi'
+  - If you are getting this error, then please check that you are not running the interpreter from the project root.
+If you are, then your Python interpreter will try to import those files rather the installed files.
+- error: command 'x86_64-linux-gnu-gcc' failed
+  - You may be missing packages needed for building python extensions.
+Try: `sudo apt-get install python3-dev`, and then re-run the installation.

 ## Getting Started

 1. First take a look at [Usage](#usage) and the examples in the *examples/* folder to see if PyRep might be able to accelerate your research.